Understanding Hyperpigmentation: How It Forms and How to Treat It

 • Skin injuries such as a burn or cut

-Brightening serums are always antioxidant based.
-Some common ingredients are:
+Brightening serums are always antioxidant-based.
+Some of the most effective ingredients include:

 • Vitamin C